MoNAi777/MYBOTS/README.md

 - Built with Next.js and TypeScript
 - Uses IndexedDB for offline storage
+- Uses Supabase for server-side PostgreSQL database
+- Hybrid database approach: client-side IndexedDB + server-side Supabase
 - Implements PWA features for offline use and installation
 - Responsive design with Tailwind CSS

+## Database Architecture

+The application uses a hybrid database approach:

+1. **Client-side**: IndexedDB for offline storage and quick access
+2. **Server-side**: Supabase PostgreSQL for persistent storage

+The database schema includes:

+- **Messages**: Stores all messages with their content, source, type, and metadata
+- **Categories**: Auto-generated or user-defined categories
+- **Tags**: User-defined tags for better organization

+Data synchronization happens automatically when the application is online.

 ## License